-When starting the process of seeking therapy and trying to find a therapist that is a good fit for you, it can be difficult to know what a “right fit” is.
-Especially if this is your first time seeking therapy.
-This post will cover three important steps to consider when seeking a therapist.
-These steps include the process of searching for a therapist, navigating the first consultation, and feeling out the first session.
+When starting the process of seeking therapy and trying to find a therapist that’s a good fit for you, it can be difficult to know what a “right fit” is — especially if this is your first time seeking therapy.
+This post will cover three important steps to consider when seeking a therapist: the process of searching for a therapist, navigating the first consultation, and feeling out the first session.

-When starting this process, it is important to look inward and decide what is most important to you to help you decide what to look for.
+When starting this process, it is important to look inward and decide what is most important to you.
 Here is a list of questions you may consider asking yourself before starting your search:

 What am I hoping to gain from therapy?
 What are my goals?

 Knowing this can help you gauge what kind of communication you are seeking from your therapist.
-Examples can include guidance for self-reflection, space to vent to a third party, or tangible tools/homework.
+Examples can include guidance for self-reflection, space to vent to a third party, or tangible tools and homework.

-Do I prefer to meet with my therapist in-person on virtually?
+Do I prefer to meet in-person or virtually?

-This can help you find a therapist that meets your scheduling/location needs.
-Some clients prefer to feel connected through face-to-face meetings and some clients may prefer the comfort of their home.
+This can help you find a therapist that meets your scheduling and location needs.
+Some clients prefer to feel connected through face-to-face meetings; some prefer the comfort of their home.

 What is my budget?

-When you are ready to start searching, it is helpful to know what is most important and valuable to you and what to look for while reading therapist bios and utilizing search engines with preferences.
+When you’re ready to start searching, it’s helpful to know what’s most important and valuable to you, and what to look for while reading therapist bios.

 Most therapists will offer a free phone consultation to provide an opportunity for you and the therapist to briefly get to know one another.
-This is a great opportunity to ask any questions that may be helpful for you to decide if it will be a good match.
-It is important to find a therapist that can provide a positive relationship and alliance, which has been shown to be a strong indicator of therapy effectiveness.
+This is a great opportunity to ask any questions that may help you decide if it will be a good match.
+It is important to find a therapist who can provide a positive relationship and alliance, which has been shown to be a strong indicator of therapy effectiveness.
 Equally important is that the therapist and client goals are aligned and that the client feels they are being listened to, understood, and accepted without judgement.
-Here is a list of questions that may be important to ask your therapist during a consultation:

 What type of therapy does the therapist provide?

-It is important to know how different approaches and modalities will align with your goals for therapy.
-If you are unsure, ask the therapist how/if their approaches align with your specific concerns.
+It is important to know how different approaches and modalities will align with your goals.
+If you are unsure, ask the therapist how their approaches align with your specific concerns.

-Does the therapist have experience working with clients that have similar concerns?
+Does the therapist have experience with similar concerns?

 It may provide you comfort and trust to know that your therapist has had experience working with similar concerns to yours.